More security

 Free webinar -

-German Ports for carriers
+German Ports for importers and IMP customers

-We invite all carriers to a free webinar on July 23, 2025 from 09:00 [...]
+We invite all importers and IMP users to the free webinar on 11 September 2025 from 14:00 [...]

 German Ports at transport logistic 2025 - DVZ's Red Sofa with Marco Molitor and Ulrich Wrage